Abilene Reds: History

-Abilene, Kansas was without professional baseball until the 1995 Abilene Prairie Dogs began play members of the Independent level Texas–Louisiana League.
+Abilene, Kansas has not hosted a minor league baseball team since the folding of the Reds.

 The ballpark

 The 1909 and 1910 Abilene teams played home minor league games at the Abilene Ball Park.
 The ballpark had a capacity of 1,000 and was located at the fairgrounds on NW Third Street.
 Today, the site is listed on the National Register of Historic Places.
 The public park is now named Eisenhower Park and is adjacent to the fairgrounds hosting the Central Kansas Free Fair.
 The location of Eisenhower Park is 500 Pine Street, Abilene, Kansas.